TadiT7/treble_experimentations_wiki/Huawei-Honor-9-Lite.md

 Most stuff works fine except every 5 seconds there are some green lines on the camera and the brightness is stuck at 40% and can't be adjusted.
-I also can't get the play store to start a download.
+SafetyNet does not pass.
+Play store needs to be cleared and force closed several times before it starts working for the first time, but then it works.

 Steps to install: Unlock your bootloader using this guide: https://forum.xda-developers.com/honor-7x/how-to/how-to-unlock-huawei-bootloader-removal-t3780903

 After that reboot to system, enable developer settings and disable FRP lock.
 Then reboot to recovery (it should tell you bootloader is unlocked and FRP is unlocked) and run these 2 commands: fastboot -w